 How To Find The Right Partner To Localize Your Mobile Game

-You developed a mobile game, published, launched it and it’s been extremely well-received.
+You’ve developed a mobile game, published and launched it and it’s been extremely well-received.
 It’s been so well-received that its success has surpassed your expectations and now it’s time to grow beyond your market.

 If this is you, then expansion to new markets via localization is where you should look.

 In this blog post, we’ll take you through initial thinking points you should consider before settling on a localization partner.
 We’ll highlight key factors to consider when looking for the right localization partner for you, while giving you a brief look into what localization with Tamatem looks like.

 Markets to Expand To

 Before anything, you need to hone in on exactly which market(s) you’re expanding to.
 Taking your mobile game to an international market is no easy feat, so you need to be fully certain on which part of the world you’re heading to before you start any localization efforts.